fmabap/xmind8-to-mermaid/README.md

 ## Execution of the program

-You can run the program after the successful installation with the command ```npm run conv``` followed from the path to the XMind-file and an optional flowchart format option from the main folder of the program.
+You can run the program after the successful installation with the command ```npm run conv``` followed by the path to the XMind-file and an optional flowchart format option from the main folder of the program.

 The Markdown-file will be created in the folder of the XMind-file with the name of the XMind-file.